 Our progressive volume rendering system is unique because it efficiently handles data of arbitrary size on a thin client.
 This is done using a novel technique which keeps only image data and boundary geometry in GPU memory on the client for each step.
-The amount of memory used on the client can be bound by adjusting the stream size and the size of the boundary.
+The amount of memory used on the client can be bounded by adjusting the stream size and the size of the boundary.
 In our experiments, the boundary was not large enough to adversely effect performance or expend memory constraints.
-In fact, even with a 14 million tetrahedra dataset, the boundary can be volume rendered with our algorithm in Interactive Mode at over 100 frames-per-second.
-Even if a dataset has a boundary too large to fit in GPU memory, our algorithm would work efficiently by using only a random subset of the boundaries for an approximate rendering in interactive mode.
+In fact, even with a 25 million tetrahedron dataset, the boundary can be volume rendered with our algorithm on a thin client in Interactive Mode at about two frames-per-second.
+This interactivity depends heavily on the boundary complexity of the dataset.
+If a dataset has a boundary too large to fit in GPU memory or render at acceptable rates, our algorithm would work efficiently by using only a random subset of the boundaries for an approximate rendering during interaction.
 This would have the effect of lightening the general appearance of the approximation.
 The remaining boundary triangles could then be streamed before the rest of the internal faces.